nodedock/nodedock/docs/README.md

 #### Usage

-Laradock comes with `sync.sh`, an optional bash script, that automates installing, running and stopping docker-sync.
+Nodedock comes with `sync.sh`, an optional bash script, that automates installing, running and stopping docker-sync.
 Note that to run the bash script you may need to change the permissions `chmod 755 sync.sh`

-1) Configure your Laradock environment as you would normally do and test your application to make sure that your sites are running correctly.
+1) Configure your Nodedock environment as you would normally do and test your application to make sure that your sites are running correctly.

 2) Make sure to set `DOCKER_SYNC_STRATEGY` on the `.env`.
 Read the [syncing strategies](https://github.com/EugenMayer/docker-sync/wiki/8.-Strategies) for details.
 ```